2sic/2sxc/ToSIC_SexyContent/Docs-Generator/index.md

 Next to document

 1. Finish metadata documentation
+1. write about adam
+1. write about visual query
 1. Publish the VisualQuery attribute, link - see also specs/datasources/api-visualquery
 1. explain Query in general, as linked in specs/datasources/datasource.md
 1. Publish the 2sxc data sources in correct namespace, link